maryash/maryash.github.io/235/projects/project-4/project-4.md

 ## Task 2
 Define and implement a class `Circle` that inherits from Shape and implements its pure virtual functions.
 The `Circle` class must contain the following methods:
 ```
-    //Parameterized contructor, takes the diameter as width or height.
+    //Parameterized contructor: takes diameter as width or height.
     Circle(const int& diameter);

     double getSurfaceArea();